 3. It May Help Fight Cancer

-Although there is not much evidence about vitamin K2 and its role in fighting cancer or cancer-related issues, some early studies report that vitamin
+Although there is not much evidence about vitamin K2 and its role in fighting cancer or cancer-related issues, some early studies report that vitamin K2 may be able to fight cancer.

 Some researchers have reported that a diet higher in vitamin K2 nutrient may be able to reduce the risk of certain types of cancer like liver cancer, lung cancer, and prostate cancer.2 However, more studies are required to substantiate that it may help reduce the risk of developing the deadly disease.